 He laughed and mussed her hair, dusting ice crystals from her curls.
 ‘That’s my little girl.’

-‘I’m seventy five times older than you.’
+‘I’m at least seventy five times older than you.’
 Pina’s orange irises tracked his wrist as he dusted snow off her dress and the tip of her pink little tongue traced across her lips.

 ‘You mean you’ve been twelve for seventy five times longer than I’ve been alive.’

 Pina giggled and snapped her teeth at him.
 ‘Just teasing.
 I’m not that hungry yet.’
 Her stomach gurgled.
 ‘Yet.’

 ‘I’m getting there.’
 Some muffled cursing came from behind the standing stone.
 ‘Most of it’s just pretty standard nordic barrow protection, but there’s a weird inner bit I’m not sure about.’

 ‘Well, no rush,’ he said, striding around the stone.
 ‘Pina’s starting to get peckish is all.’

 Tracey froze before the ice-veiled runes carven into the stone door.
 ‘Peckish?’